zhabinsky/text-language-detector/README.md

 # Text Language Detector

-This package exists to give you language detection with the simplest API possible.
-Just one function as export.

 Integrate language detection in your system with just one dependency.
+This package has only one function export.
+Simple and consise API.

 ## Install
 ```